 I would caution you to consult with an elder law attorney, especially before making transfers.
 As you may know, should your grandfather require long-term nursing home care, Medicaid is an option (but only if his assets are at a certain level).
 In addition, any transfer of assets in the preceding...Read more »

 Your best course of action may be to consult with an "elder law" attorney in your area.
 The rules on Medicaid eligibility can be complicated.
 Based on the situation you described, Medicaid could not take the home because your sister deeded it to you.
-However, Medicaid will deny her services as she...Read more »
+However, Medicaid will deny her...Read more »

 Speaking generally, if a person holds a power of attorney over an individual, they owe that individual a duty of care to perform acts in that individual's best interest.
 When other people feel they are not fulfilling that duty there are several options for recourse: